 The Nyaya Bandhu Mobile App can be downloaded on any Android Phone from Google Play Store or through a link available at www.probno-doj.in (free of cost)

-The services under this programme shall be launched in an iOS and web compatible mode, shortly.
+The services under this program launched in iOS and web compatible mode (UMANG) Platform.